fiinix/fiinix.github.io/_posts/2014/2014-05-07-fun-filled-festivities-for-the-family.md

 </figure>
 </div>

 Unfortunately, it was also getting late and after playing for about 5 hours we have to give up early.
-But it was probably for the best anyway as I'm pretty sure we would have gotten our asses kicked as Yog-Sothoth was about to awaken and I had been told that shot goes from "hitting the fan" to "smeared all over the walls" once that happens.
+But it was probably for the best anyway as I'm pretty sure we would have gotten our asses kicked as Yog-Sothoth was about to awaken and I had been told that shit goes from "hitting the fan" to "smeared all over the walls" once that happens.

 In conclusion, I enjoyed Eldritch Horror a lot and give it <abbr title="5 stars out of 5">★&nbsp;★&nbsp;★&nbsp;★&nbsp;★</abbr>.
 I really want to play it again soon, especially after realising we had been using Epic Monsters together with the Normal ones---drawing either one--making the game much more difficult than it needed to be.